GuruMaps/iOSManual/04-tips-and-tricks-and-troubleshooting.md

 In order to access the exported collection, bookmark or GPS track using File Sharing:

 1. Launch the iTunes application and select your device.
-2. Open File Sharing in the left sidebar and select Galileo in the Apps list to view a list of the files exported within the app on your iOS device.
+2. Open File Sharing in the left sidebar and select Guru in the Apps list to view a list of the files exported within the app on your iOS device.
 3. Select the file you want to copy to your computer from the Documents list and click the "Save to.." button.
 4. Locate the folder on your computer to which you want to copy a selected file and click the Open button.
 The selected files will be copied to your computer immediately.